MarilenaRoque/alligatorRunner/README.md

 ### Menu

-> Menu Scene - Where you can navigate trough the options: Play, Options, Instructions and Credits
+> Menu Scene - Where you can navigate through the options: Play, Options, Instructions, and Credits

 ![Screenshot](./assets/menu.png)

 ### Game Scene

 > Game Scene - Where the game actually starts.
-Platforms of differents sizes are generated and also randon amonts of coins.
-User is able to make the character jump trough the platforms using the 'SPACE' key or clicking with the left mouse button.
+Platforms of different sizes are generated and also random amounts of coins.
+The user is able to make the character jump through the platforms using the 'SPACE' key or clicking with the left mouse button.
 Character is allowed to double jump, but no more than two jumps are allowed.
-Everytime the character collect a coin (overlaping the coin) the Scoreis increased in 10 units and that should be displayed.
+Every time the character collects a coin (overlapping the coin) the Score is increased by 10 units and that should be displayed.

 ![Screenshot](./assets/game.png)

 ### Submit

-> Submit Scene - When the character finally falls the submit scene is generated.
+> Submit Scene - When the character finally falls the "Submit Scene" is generated.
 Where the user can submit his score.
 This Scene has a text box where the user should enter with a username.
-User should press enter and wait for the submission.
+The user should press enter and wait for the submission.

 ![Screenshot](./assets/submit.png)

 ### Leaderboard

 > Leaderboard Scene - After the score submission a leaderboard is displayed and if the last submission is at the top 6, it should be included.
-This scene contains 2 buttons where the user can choose between play again and came back to main Menu.
+This scene contains 2 buttons where the user can choose between play again and come back to the main Menu.

 ![Screenshot](./assets/leaderboard.png)